nilx/cclambda/README.txt

 at least be the proof of concept of another implementation.

-cclambda a very early development stage, which means the functionnalities are limited and the implementation is hacky and full of bugs.
-Further development may or may not improve it, depending on the usefullness of cclambda and the interest of the author.
+cclambda a very early development stage, which means the features are limited and the implementation is hacky and full of bugs.
+Further development may or may not improve it, depending on the usefulness of cclambda and the interest of the author.

 [1] http://dev.ipol.im/git/?p=coco/imscript.git